albvieiraa/teste-git/README.md

 - Day 16 - Make it Stop (While True)
 - Day 17 - Let's ~~Cheat~~ Continue
 - Day 18 - Guess the Number
+- Day 18 - Let's Be a Bit Lazy

 You can follow my progress at [Reptil/MaryllianVieira](replit.com/@maryllianbackup)